viamrobotics/docs/docs/components/movement-sensor/gps/set-up-base-station.md

 ## Bring the antenna outside

-Bring the surveying antenna outside, where it can have a clear 360 view of the sky.
+Bring the surveying antenna outside, where it can have a clear 360 degree view of the sky.
 This enables more accurate correction streaming.

 ## Power up the reference station